Download PDF

 Open Markets

-Niger has two preferential trade agreements in force.
-The trade-weighted average tariff rate is 11.2 percent.
-The inefficient regulatory and legal environments constrain trade and investment.
+The trade-weighted average tariff rate is 11.0 percent.
+The inefficient regulatory and legal environment constrains trade and investment.
 The underdeveloped, weak, and fragmented financial system reflects the small size of the formal economy.
-Participation in the financial system is low, and less than 20 percent of adult Nigeriens have formal bank accounts.
+Financial inclusion is low.